NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

   Announce activity completion for                                  | PC's Only     | ---           | ---

 ## [CritterDB Import](https://foundryvtt.com/packages/critterdb-import/) v1.0.2
-  Allows for importing homebrew monsters from[CritterDB](https://critterdb.com/).
+  Allows for importing homebrew monsters from [CritterDB](https://critterdb.com/).
 A button will appear at the bottom of the Compendiums tab and import them to the compendium CritterDB - MyCritters.

   NOTE: I usually keep this disabled until I need to import something.